Tim-Abwao/tim-abwao.github.io/_posts/2020-09-18-Make-Informative-Visualisations-With-Python.md

 ![pandas scatterplot color-coded]({{ page.img_path }}pandas-scatterplot-colored.png)

-You can also specify the type of graph to plot by passing any of the following as the `kind` parameter of the `.plot` method:
+You can also specify the type of graph to plot by passing any of the following as the `kind` parameter in the `.plot` method:

 - area
 - bar